zefei/vim-vcprompt/README.md

   `%a`  | asterisk `*` if there are staged changes `%u`  | question mark `*` if there are untracked files

+If the current working directory is not under any version control, empty string will be returned.

 # Requirements

 Python in system path.
 SQLite3 Python module if you use it for svn or fossil